Naples: Governance

-Each of the 7,896 comune in Italy is today represented locally by a city council headed by an elected mayor, known as a sindaco and informally called the first citizen (primo cittadino).
+Each of the 7,894 comune in Italy is today represented locally by a city council headed by an elected mayor, known as a sindaco and informally called the first citizen (primo cittadino).
 This system, or one very similar to it, has been in place since the invasion of Italy by Napoleonic forces in 1808.
 When the Kingdom of the Two Sicilies was restored, the system was kept in place with members of the nobility filling mayoral roles.
 By the end of the 19th century, party politics had begun to emerge; during the fascist era, each commune was represented by a podestà.
-Since World War II, the political landscape of Naples has been neither strongly right-wing nor left-wing – both Christian democrats and democratic socialists have governed the city at different times, with roughly equal frequency.
+Since World War II, the political landscape of Naples has been neither strongly right-wing nor left-wing – both Christian democrats (Christian Democracy) and democratic socialists have governed the city at different times, with roughly equal frequency.
 Since the early 1990s, the mayors of Naples have all belonged to left-wing or center-left political groups.

 Since 2021, the mayor of Naples is Gaetano Manfredi, an independent politician candidated by the center-left coalition, former minister of university and research in the second Conte government, and former rector of the University of Naples Federico II.